marigold-dev/batcher/README.md

 ### Side

-Depending on whether you are buying so selling the pair you will either be on the BUY side of the SELL side.
+Depending on whether you are buying or selling the pair you will either be on the BUY side or the SELL side.
 For the pair XTZ/USDT, XTZ is the base and USDT is the quote.
 So if the XTZ/USDT rate was 1.9 you would get 1 unit of XTZ for 1.9 of USDT if I am buying the pair, i.e. on the BUY side.
 If I am selling the pair, the inverse would be true.
 The side of the trade is important to understand which token needs to be deposited in a given swap order.

 ### Tolerance